nakayama-kazuki/202x/power-punch/en/readme.md

 ## Conclusion

 Thank you for reading this far.
 In fact, PowerPonchi is still in the process of trial and error and improvement, and it is not yet systematically organized, with ongoing updates planned.
-The burden of drawing ponchi-e remains a challenge.
+The burden of drawing ponchi★★★-e remains a challenge.
 On the other hand, within the scope summarized in this article, we have been able to experience its effectiveness through actual work, and we hope that readers will try it as a means to improve online communication.

 The PowerPoint file used in this article is available [here](https://github.com/nakayama-kazuki/2021/blob/master/pptx/power-punch-v2.pptx), so feel free to use it.